Aarhus University Seal

 Towards a phenomenology of movement praxis in dance

-Susanne Ravn, Aarhus Institute of Advanced Studies and University of Southern Denmark
+Susanne Ravn, University of Southern Denmark and AIAS

 Dance involves movements – and so much more.
 Any dance takes place in a certain field of activities while enacting and creating certain cultural and social behaviors and connecting to several narratives: Dance is part of a certain praxis.
 In this presentation I discuss how one can critically integrate phenomenology and ethnographical fieldwork to investigate the embodied experiences and the meaning-makings taking place in and through movement in different kinds of dance praxes.
 Throughout the argumentation I will present examples from two decades of fieldwork in different kinds of dance related activities including, between others, Argentinean tango, Fighting Monkey, Aikido and Contemporary dance.

-The seminar is open to all by prior registration.
-Please sign up here.
+The event is open to all interested and free of charge by prior registration.
+Please register for the seminar here.

 Contact